pfdubois/BridgeBidding/source/NoTrump.rst

 Opening Notrump
 ===============

+If using this chapter as a reference, be sure you've read :ref:`Notation and Nomenclature <Notation>` and review :ref:`Classifying Your Hand <classification>` to classify your hand as weak, competitive, invitational, game-going, or slam interest.

 When a hand is eligible to open in notrump, we are anxious to do so.
 As we will see, we will have an entire system devoted to bidding such hands that almost always gets us, if we are not disturbed, to a good contract.